phalcon/documentation/docs/db-phql.md

 * If the `UPDATE` has a `WHERE` clause it retrieves all the objects that match these criteria,
 * Based on the queried objects it updates the requested attributes storing them in the database

-This way of operation allows that events, virtual foreign keys and validations to be executed during the updating process.
+This way of operation allows events, virtual foreign keys, and validations to be executed during the updating process.
 In short, the code:

 ```php
 <?php